 The receiving spouse must declare spousal support as income in Virginia.
 If you are the one paying the support, you are entitled to deduct the amount paid from your income for tax purposes.

 Whether you are the spouse potentially paying or receiving spousal support, each needs to be comfortable after divorce.
 The best course of action for either party is to consult with an attorney to learn what options are available.
 At Williams Stone Carpenter Buczek, PC, we can help.
-Call our law firm today at 540-657-0111 to schedule a consultation.
+Contact our law firm today to schedule a consultation.